InterlaceProject/ASIMVagrantEnvironment/README.md

 More detailed: This script starts the manger as well as one brapper.
 Then it is submitting the specification *run.icef* in *data/ASIMSpec/* to the manager.
-When done the script is waiting for a *stop* command.
+When done the script is waiting for a *stop* command or may also be stopped using ctrl + c.

 ## Stopping